Based on promising evidence for CVI and other relevant research, SC2 is advancing the following hypothesis:

 05

-Initial independent evaluations of three citywide CVI programs by the University of Chicago Crime Lab and Northwestern University CORNERS have shown promising evidence of impact for participants, which includes:
+Independent evaluations of CVI programs by the University of Chicago Crime Lab and Northwestern University CORNERS have shown promising evidence of impact for some participants, which includes:

 SC2 focuses on a second-generation CVI approach that is: